MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 <!-- screenshot-->

-1. To add filters, select the **Filter** in the configuraiton area.
+1. To add filters, select the **Filter** in the configuration area.

    1. In **Add attribute** section of the **Filters** pane, select the attribute you want to use to create filters.
    1. Set the filter operators to define the filter for every selected attribute.